Salah scores first goal of career against Real Madrid | Goal.com

 Although it took him four games, Liverpool talisman Mohamed Salah has finally broken through against Real Madrid.

-The Egypt international scored his first career goal against Los Blancos in a crucial moment, finding the net in the 51st minute although Jurgen Klopp’s men bowed 3-1 at the Santiago Bernabeu.
+The Egypt international scored his first career goal against Los Blancos in a crucial moment, finding the net in the 51st minute although Jurgen Klopp’s men bowed 3-1 at Estadio Alfredo Di Stefano.

 When Liverpool need him, Mohamed Salah steps up 🙌#UCL pic.twitter.com/cCe9Sgh5Js— Goal (@goal) April 6, 2021

-Goals from Vinicius Junior and Marco Asensio in the 27th and 36th minute to give Zinedine Zidane’s men a comfortable start in Tuesday’s Champions League quarter-final first leg.
+Goals from Vinicius Junior and Marco Asensio in the 27th and 36th minute gave Zinedine Zidane’s men a comfortable start in Tuesday’s Champions League quarter-final first leg.

-Sadly, that was the Reds’ worst half of the European club competition’s in 16 years at the hands of the Spanish elite division outfit.

-Diogo Jota found his way through the hosts’ backline and saw his shot trickled into the path of the African who took a touch before burying his effort past Thibaut Courtois from six yards out.
+Diogo Jota found his way through the hosts’ backline and saw his shot trickle into the path of Salah, who took a touch before burying his effort past Thibaut Courtois from six yards out.

 Despite VAR replays for a possible offside, the goal stood and that gave the English team a very vital away goal.

-Salah played against Real Madrid twice during his time at AS Roma, however, he was unlucky on those occasions.
+Salah played against Real Madrid twice during his time at AS Roma, however, he was failed to find the net on those occasions.

 That effort means Salah has now scored in four successive matches in the competition for the first time.